seng438-winter-2023/seng438-a2-Group6/seng438-a2-team_6_lab_report.md

 # 2 Detailed description of unit test strategy

 When starting to create unit tests, it is important to first plan out what functionalities you would like to test within the method of testing.
 This is where a detailed unit test strategy comes into play.
 We used equivalent class partitioning and boundary value analysis to arrive at the current tests created.
 We used JUnit and JMocks to create and test our code.
+Below shows the planning and creating the different test cases that would test the method in test.

 RANGE CLASS: